- On-Campus Student Employment

 International students in F-1 status are eligible for one year of work authorization in their field following completion of studies at a U.S. university or college.
 F-1 students may apply for this work authorization, known as Optional Practical Training (OPT), by submitting an application to U.S. Citizenship & Immigration Services through their IS Advisor at their home institution.
 Following approval for this one year of work authorization, the student will receive an Employment Authorization Document (EAD) specifying the dates approved for employment.
 The EAD may be used to verify employment eligibility for a position in the student's field of study at any U.S. institution or organization.
 The hiring department at Georgetown does not have to process paperwork through OGS for these employees.

-Because Georgetown University is an E-Verify employer, students who are currently approved for OPT, working in a job directly related to their major field of study and who have received a degree in a STEM eligible field, may be eligible to apply for an extension of their OPT.
-Prior to May 10, 2016, students may be eligible for a 17 month STEM OPT extension.
-Effective May 10, 2016, STEM OPT extensions can be granted for 24 months.
+Because Georgetown University is an E-Verify employer, students who are currently approved for OPT, working in a job directly related to their major field of study and who have received a degree in a STEM eligible field, may be eligible to apply for a 24-month extension of their OPT.

-With the change from 17 to 24 months come many requirements for employers of students working on STEM OPT.
+Requirements for employers of students working on STEM OPT:

 Training Plan: The student must complete a training plan Form I-983 and have it signed by the employer prior to applying for STEM OPT.
 A properly completed Form I-983 must explain: